 Leverage the Power of Customer Insight

-Whether it’s relying on analytics to see when your audience is most active or relying on a third party, such as VistaComm, to help you grow your exposure, it’s important to get some marketing help whenever possible to ensure that you’re focusing your efforts in the right place.
+Whether it’s relying on analytics to see when your audience is most active or relying on a third party to help you grow your exposure, it’s important to get some marketing help whenever possible to ensure that you’re focusing your efforts in the right place.
 How you communicate with your audience should rely heavily on their behavior and patterns, so make sure you’re doing everything you can to learn about how they act on social media, how they use the internet and how they engage with your company or brand.

 If you don’t know these things about your audience, you can waste a lot of time, money and effort putting out great content that no one responds to.
 Knowing your ideal customer, what drives their buying decisions and how they like to be engaged can make the difference between mega-sales and hearing crickets.
 This is especially important if you’re launching a new product, program or service or changing target markets.
 Investing in some up-front research and monitoring real-time feedback can be what makes the critical difference to your launch success.

 Connect through Good Content and a Compelling Story